 The fastest way to reach the top of Old Fort Point is via the steep wooden stairs leading up from the parking lot.

 Many people go up this way.
 One couple we met on our way down told us they simply saw the stairs, wondered where they would lead and started climbing up.

 We recommend what we think is a better alternative.

-The clockwise route is easier on your knees – and the stunning views (like the climax in a blockbuster movie) make a bigger impact at the end.
+The clockwise route is easier on your knees – and the panoramic views (like the climax in a blockbuster movie) make a bigger impact at the end.

 Start at Trail #1 behind the signposted trail board at the edge of the parking lot.

 Soon you’ll come to the steep staircases we mentioned earlier.
-They take you back to the parking lot.
-As you descend, you get terrific close-up views of the Old Fort Point Bridge spanning the Athabasca River.
+They take you back to the parking area.

 One of the best easy Jasper hikes